-The Atiwa West District forms part of the thirty two (32) Municipalities and Districts the Eastern Region of Ghana, it was granted its present status by the Legislative Instrument (LI) 1784 of 2004.
+The Atiwa West District is one of the 254 Metropolitan, Municipal and District Assemblies in Ghana and forms part of the thirty two (32) Municipalities and Districts in the Eastern Region.
+It was granted its present status by the Legislative Instrument (LI) 1784 of 2004.

 It was carved from the then East Akim District Assembly now East Akim Municipal Assembly, in the year 2004.
 Its Capital is Kwabeng which is situated at the foot of the Atiwa Range.

-The Atiwa District which covers a total area of 2,950 square kilometers is one of the twenty-one Districts in the Eastern Region of Ghana.
-Lying between longitudes O° 3?
+The Atiwa District which covers a total area of 2,950 square kilometers and lie between longitudes O° 3?
 West and O° 50 East and latitudes 6° 10?
 North and 6° 30?
 North.

-The District is bounded on the north by Kwahu West Municipal and Kwahu South District, on the north-east by the Fanteakwa District, East Akim to the south-east, Kwaebibrim Municipal to the south and Birim North to the west.
+The District is bounded on the north by Kwahu West Municipal and Kwahu South District, on the north-east by the Fanteakwa District, East Akim Municipal to the south-east, Kwaebibrim Municipal to the south and Birim North District to the west.

-The strategic location of Atiwa District, sharing boundaries with districts that are famous in agricultural production, provides an opportunity to develop agro processing facilities to make use of raw materials from these areas.
+The strategic location of Atiwa West District, sharing boundaries with districts that are famous in agricultural production, provides an opportunity to develop agro processing facilities to make use of raw materials from these areas.

 The large area under the jurisdiction of the District has implication for many small settlements whose population may not measure up to the population threshold for provision of certain socio-economic infrastructure.